Thoralf-M/m2m.akitablock.io/README.md

 To setup this app for development, you need to setup a few things for the live payment demo.

-The demo consists of the folloing parts
+The demo consists of the following parts

 - an [IOTA Devnet Faucet](https://github.com/machineeconomy/faucet), to send Tokens to the User Wallet in the Browser.
 - Four running [machines](https://github.com/machineeconomy/machine): two configured as robots and two as energy providers.